ericzrinsky/discogs/case_study.md

 ![Spotify For Developers - Dashboard](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i4.png "Create A Client ID")

-Fill out the textboxes for "Step 1."
-In this step, provide **Spotify** with details about the application and what it will do.
+In "Step 1," provide **Spotify** with details about the application and what it will do.
 When you're finished, click the "Next" button.

 ![Spotify For Developers - Create A Client ID](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i5.png "Step 1")